MrKopchick/FatherMaster/README.md

 # FatherMaster
 > Screenshots at the end
 ## Briefly about the game
-Father Master is a runner in which you play as a father.
+Father Master is a so funny runner in which you play as a father.
 The goal of the game is to run as far as possible and set your own records.
 In this runner, a random spawn of coins, obstacles and vegetables was made during the week.
 The game also has a nice menu, bonus shop and skin selection.

 ## What does the game have??